My Local Digital Marketing Agency

 What Your Logo Design Says About Your Company

-As mentioned, creating a logo that is on-message is important to make sure that your company’s values and personality can be understood from the visuals that represent it.
-In other words, if your brand personality is “edgy and unique,” then you want an edgy and unique logo to match.
-If your brand is all about promoting family values and creating a trustworthy atmosphere, then your logo should emphasize those.
-To create a logo that reflects your company’s message, think about what your company believes in and how it acts.
-You can use the automatic writing feature on Papertyper.net to come up with catchy phrases that represent your brand.
-This tool will help you create different slogans that match your company’s values.
+As mentioned, creating an on-message logo is essential to ensure that your company’s values and personality can be understood from the visuals that represent it.
+In other words, if your brand personality is “edgy and unique,” you want an edgy and unique logo to match.
+If your brand promotes family values and creates a trustworthy atmosphere, then your logo should emphasize those.
+To make a logo that reflects your company’s message, consider what it believes in and how it acts.
+You can use the automatic writing feature on Papertyper.net to develop catchy phrases that represent your brand.
+This tool will help you create slogans that match your company’s values.

-Yes, your logo’s message is greatly defined by the individual elements you choose, like colors, font types, and graphics.
+Yes, the message of your logo is greatly defined by the individual elements you choose, such as colors, font types, and graphics.

 You can think of logo design styles the way you think of music genres.
-An individual song can be unique, but how you react to it will probably depend greatly on the genre it belongs to and your personal music preferences.
-Country songs tend to have pretty calm lyrics and themes, and rap songs very rarely are about pickup trucks and tractors.
+An individual song can be unique, but how you react to it will depend greatly on the genre it belongs to and your personal music preferences.
+Country songs have pretty calm lyrics and themes, and rap songs rarely are about pickup trucks and tractors.

-But logos aren’t quite as easy to define as music genres.
-So how do you know ahead of time what message is sent by any given logo style, and whether it melds with your brand?
+But logos aren’t relatively as easy to define as music genres.
+So, how do you know ahead of time what message is sent by any given logo style and whether it melds with your brand?

 Different Logo Styles And What They Mean

-Here are seven different types of logos, including some examples of each kind.
+Here are seven different types of logos, including examples of each kind.

 As was said earlier, you may encounter fewer — or far more — design types.
-But these are some basic guidelines, and you can extrapolate information about other types of logos by analyzing these.
+But these are some basic guidelines; you can extrapolate information about other types of logos by analyzing these.

 Icon or Symbol

 A symbolic or iconic logo is a logo that uses a pictorial mark as its center focus.
-It’s primarily graphics-based, and the graphic is readily identifiable as a certain object.
+It’s primarily graphics-based, and the graphic is readily identifiable as a particular object.

-The most famous examples of an iconic or symbolic logo truly do just use that graphic image as the logo, rather than accompanying the logo with typography.
-So it can be difficult to establish your company using just an iconic logo; often, companies start with a combination mark (more on that later) and after reaching a certain level of fame, they can drop the typographic part of the logo and just stick to the icon.
+The most famous examples of iconic or symbolic logos simply use that graphic image as the logo rather than accompanying the logo with typography.
+So, it can be difficult to establish your company using just an iconic logo; often, companies start with a combination mark (more on that later), and after reaching a certain level of fame, they can drop the typographic part of the logo and just stick to the icon.

-This type of logo is great for companies that are very well established in their branding, rather than companies that are still finding their way.
-It does require that you think carefully about what icon or symbol best represents the brand because if you do it right, this logo will become synonymous with your brand.
+This type of logo is excellent for companies that are well established in their branding rather than companies that are still finding their way.
+It requires you to think carefully about what icon or symbol best represents the brand because if you do it right, this logo will become synonymous with your brand.

-Famous examples include Target, with its “target” symbol, and Apple, with its very iconic “bitten apple” icon.
+Famous examples include Target, with its “target” symbol, and Apple, with its iconic “bitten apple” icon.

 Black and White

 A monochromatic logo can make a deep impression on the viewer.
-These logos tend to be starker, simply because they don’t use rich colors.
-Color can distract from the message of a logo, at times, so it’s always good to check and see what your logo looks like when rendered in black and white.
+These logos are starker simply because they don’t use rich colors.
+Color can sometimes distract from a logo’s message, so it’s always good to check and see what your logo looks like when rendered in black and white.

-Black and white logos are classy, eye-catching designs.
-They’re also a great way to include negative space in logo design, making both the active and the inactive portions of the design work for you to create a dynamic logo design.
-Monochromatic logos tend to be simpler, which can also work well for the overall design, making it easier to print, more scalable, and even more memorable and striking.
+Black-and-white logos are classy, eye-catching designs.
+They’re also a great way to include negative space in logo design, making the active and inactive portions of the design work together to create a dynamic logo design.
+Monochromatic logos tend to be simpler, which can also work well for the overall design, making them easier to print, more scalable, and even more memorable and striking.

 Famous examples include the panda from the World Wildlife Fund and Gucci.